materiaraiding/materiaraiding-old/tea.md

 After, Perfect Alexander begins a short cast, spawning 4 clones of himself north and a clone of your own character will also appear.
 This clone appears thanks to the **Enigma Codex** buff you received in Phase 3: Alexander Prime **Inception Formation** - essentially, you are looking into the future.
 Without Enigma Codex and therefore without clones, you will just have to guess pretty much every aspect of this mechanic.

 He will then do another long **Fate Calibration Alpha** cast.
 During his long cast, you see the entire mechanic play out then once the cast is finished, he becomes untargetable and you do the mechanic for real.
-In this mechanic, instead of getting debuffs on your buff bar, you watch the debuff happen on your clone. **With no Enigma Codex and therefore no clones, you will no idea who has what debuff or what the Perfect Alexander clones will do.**
+In this mechanic, instead of getting debuffs on your buff bar, you watch the debuff happen on your clone. **With no Enigma Codex and therefore no clones, you will have no idea who has what debuff or what the Perfect Alexander clones will do.**

 First, a dark or light sword will fall above you, indicating **stillness or motion** for the first part of the mechanic.
 Everyone will receive the same sword.